 This course introduces the types and sources of data in measuring population health, the different epidemiological study designs, and exploratory data analysis.
 Topics include: Measures of morbidity and mortality used in epidemiology, Descriptive epidemiology, Measures of effect and data interpretation issues, Screening for disease in the community and epidemiology of infectious disease, Molecular, genetic, psychologic, behavioral and social epidemiology, Practical applications of biostatistics, concept, scope and uses of statistics, Probability and sampling distribution, Correlation and regression, sample size for estimation, Epi-Info 3.3.2 and SPSS.
-Prerequisite: MTH 195, ENV 201
+Prerequisite: MTH 195, ENV 201 future challenges.
+Pre-requisite ENV-407

-ENV 409 Marine and Air Pollution
+ENV 409 Marine Pollution